scotthovestadt/bouchon/README.md

 );
 ```

+- The first curried function takes a merge of query, params and body parameters.
+- The second takes the full `state` allowing to select any part of data.

 ### Reducers

 Like every redux apps, you have to implement reducers that will maintain the state according to dispathed actions.